This post was originally published on April 13, 2017, and was updated on Nov. 20, 2019.

 “Measured by mean error, the new GoDaddy model is 1.3x better than the best of the four human experts, 1.5x better than Estibot, and 1.6x better than the average of all four human experts.”

-Having tested my fair share of automated systems before, I was initially skeptical; but after using this tool, and seeing the above listed results, it was clear — the future of domain valuation is right around the corner.
+Having tested my fair share of automated systems before, I was initially skeptical; but after using this tool for years, and seeing the customer success stories, it was clear — the future of domain valuation is here.

-Research and market awareness continue to be important, but using the new domain valuation tool could be another valuable arrow in your quiver for making money with your domains.
-If you’d like to be included in our trial emails using the tool to help identify names on our expiring auction, please contact us.
-Furthermore, we could assist you with selling and listing domains on Afternic.com.
+Research and market awareness continue to be important, but using the GoDaddy Domain Name Value & Appraisal tool could be another valuable arrow in your quiver for making money with your domains.